aaugustin/django-sequences/README.rst

 The problem
 ===========

-Django's default, implicit primary keys aren't guaranteed to be sequential.
+By default, Django gives each model an auto-incrementing integer primary key.
+These primary keys look like they generate a continuous sequence of integers.

+However, this behavior isn't guaranteed.

 If a transaction inserts a row and then is rolled back, the sequence counter isn't rolled back for performance reasons, creating a gap in primary keys.